augerai/a2ml/README.md

 ## Configuration Options

-After a new A2ML application created, application configuration stored in CONFIG.YAML.
+After a new A2ML application is created, application configuration for all providers are stored in CONFIG.YAML.
 The options available include:
 * name - the name of the experiment
 * provider - the AutoML provider: GC (for Google Cloud), AZ (for Microsoft Azure), or Auger
 * project - the name of the project in the AutoML provider's environment